fweiss/aosp-starter-vm/README.md

 ``repo sync -c --no-tags --no-clone-bundle -j2``

-This takes about an hour
+This takes about an hour the first time.

 > Warning: Python 2 is no longer supported: please upgrade to Python 3.6+